kaylumah/hosting/_site/_posts/2021-05-23-generate-csharp-client-for-openapi.md

 }
 ```

 We use an MSBuild task that calls NSwag.
-Update `Kaylumah.GenerateCSharpClientForOpenAPI.Sdks.PetStore.csproj` to look like this.
+Update the `...Sdks.Petstore.csproj` project file to look like this.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">